charkster/stm32f411-gpio_high_and_low_durations/README.md

 First calibrate with slow duration pulses, the CLK_FREQ will be adjusted.
 Next very fast durations (300ns and less) can be used to select NUM_CLK_PERIODS.

 Added "en_pll_div5_on_pa8" function to output the PLL (system) clock div5 on PA8.
 This can be used to measure the exact CLK_FREQ.

+Added uf2 file for easy programming.
+Tinyuf2 for stm32f411ce "Blackpill" needs to be programmed as the bootloader in order to use the uf2 file.